ngkhiem97/cpp-networking/README.md

 ## Detail: Steps to communicate through the network
 ### 1. Create an IO context object (abstraction of the OS data transfer interface)

-As an example, an io context object can be created as:
+As an example with Boost Asio, an io context object can be created as:

 ```c++
 #include <boost/asio.hpp>